yangashley/task-list-api/ada-project-docs/wave_01.md

 }
 ```

+Note that the update endpoint does update the `completed_at` attribute.
+This will be updated with custom endpoints implemented in Wave 03.

 ### Update Task: No Matching Task

 As a client, I want to be able to make a `PUT` request to `/tasks/1` when there are no matching tasks with this request body: